-This topic describes the lifecycle of an app container for VMware Tanzu Application Service for VMs (TAS for VMs) deployments running on the Diego architecture.
+The lifecycle stages of an app container for your VMware Tanzu Application Service for VMs (TAS for VMs) deployments running on the Diego architecture include deployment, crash events, evacuation, and shutdown.

 The app deployment process involves uploading, staging, and starting the app in a container.
 Your app must successfully complete each of these phases within certain time limits.
 The default time limits for the phases are as follows: